 The sandboxThe App Engine Java runtime distributes requests for applications across multiple web servers and prevents one application from interfering with another.
 An App Engine app must not respond slowly.
-A web request to an application must be handled within 60 seconds (10 minutes for TaskQueue requests).
+A web request to an application must be handled within the request timeout limit.
 Processes that exceed this limit to respond are terminated to avoid overloading the web server.

 Note that the only place where users can write files is the

 /tmp will consume the memory allocated to your instance.
 The files

 stored in this location are only available to this instance and only for the

 The usual way for your application to get resource files is to package the files